Back in the groove: Chambers, offense carry Copperheads to 5-0 win

 Mitch’s Bail Bonds was poised to take the early lead after Ochs singled and Colby Simmons walked to start the bottom of the first inning.
 Winning pitcher Joe Chambers settled down and struck out the next two batters.

-Mitch's Bail Bonds got caught in a hit-and-run and it cost them a double play.
+Mitch’s Bail Bonds got caught in a hit-and-run in the next inning and it cost them a double play.

 “For me, the difference was we got out of the first inning.
 We threw a guy out at the plate,” said Krause.
 “The second inning, we throw a guy out at first (for a double play).
 So, there were two innings they had a good chance to get into the game and they didn’t.”